zuman/scripts/README.md

 ## 2. Cloud VM initialization scripts

-Run the following command to initialize your cloud VM.
+Run the following command to initialize your cloud VM based on Ubuntu distro.
 The parameters are:

 <ol>
 <li> username : The username to be create for the VM. </li>